lad1337/XDM-main-plugin-repo/README.md

                 "desc": "The description of your plugin",
                 "name": "The name/screen name.
 IMPORTEND: this must be the same as the folder name in the zip", "type": "Notifier",
-                "info_url": "url to some site that has information on yout repo", "update_url": "url to this json must be raw link on github", "download_url": "download to the zip containing the plugin" }
+                "update_url": "url to this json must be raw link on github", "download_url": "download to the zip containing the plugin" }